chazhyseni/chazhyseni/content/home/experience.md

   description = """
   Research:

-  * Geography, ecological context, and evolution of subterranean termites
+  * Evolutionary history of subterranean termites in the geographic and ecological context of the Appalachian Mountains

-   * Ecological drivers of geographic distributions and niche divergence of subterranean termite species
+   * Ecological drivers of species distributions and niche overlap for three subterranean termite species in the southern Appalachian Mountains
-   * The role of glacial-interglacial climate change in shaping the geographic distribution and evolutionary history of subterranean termites
+   * The role of glacial-interglacial climate change in shaping the genetic structure of eastern subterranean termites in the southern Appalachian Mountains
-   * Genetic variation, epigenetic regulation and gene-environment associations across landscapes
+   * Tree canopy cover and species richness in the Appalachian Mountains modulate epigenetic changes in the eastern subterranean termite
-   * Capturing population structure and landscape connectivity by modeling neutral and adaptive genetic variation across space
+   * A novel metric that captures functional landscape connectivity at multiple scales, from alleles to communities
   """
 [[experience]]
   title = "Graduate Teaching Assistant"